kiwiozy/NCC/ChatGPT_Docs/Setup-Checklist.md

-# ✅ Nexus Core Clinic - Setup Checklist
+# ✅ WalkEasy Nexus - Setup Checklist

 **Simple step-by-step checklist** for setting up your complete environment.
 Check off items as you complete them.